IsaakBtue/DatagenTechUnited/README.md

 ```

 The script will:
-- Create a conda environment named `gmr` with Python 3.10
+- Create a conda environment named `HumanoidDataGeneration` with Python 3.10
 - Install PyTorch with CUDA support
 - Install GVHMR and GMR libraries
 - Install all required dependencies